codership/documentation/galeracluster/source/glb.rst

 ---------------------
 .. _`glb-config`:

 When you run Galera Load Balancer, you can configure its use through the command-line options, which you can reference through the ``--help`` command.
-For users that run Galera Load Balancer as a service, you can manage it through the ``glbd.cnf`` configuration file.
+For users that run Galera Load Balancer as a service, you can manage it through the ``glbd.cfg`` configuration file.

 - :ref:`LISTEN_ADDR <glb-listen_addr>` Defines the address that Galera Load Balancer monitors for incoming client connections.